Basters: South African mandate rule (1915–1966)

-South Africa passed the ‘Rehoboth Self-government Act’ of 1976, providing a kind of autonomy for the Basters.
+South Africa passed the 'Rehoboth Self-government Act' of 1976, providing a kind of autonomy for the Basters.
 They settled for a semi-autonomous Baster Homeland (known as Baster Gebiet) based around Rehoboth, similar in status to the South African bantustans.

 This was established in 1976, and an election was held for Kaptein.
-In 1979, Johannes "Hans" Diergaardt won a court challenge to the disputed election, in which incumbent Dr. Ben Africa had placed first.
+In 1979, Johannes "Hans" Diergaardt won a court challenge to the disputed election, in which incumbent Ben Africa had placed first.
 Diergaardt was installed as the 5th Kaptein of the Basters in accordance with the regulations of the 1976 Rehoboth Self-Determination Act and the Basters' Paternal Laws.

 In 1981, South West Africa had a population of one million, divided into more than a dozen ethnic and tribal groups, and 39 political parties.
 With not more than 35,000 people at the time, Basters had become one of the smaller minority groups in the country of over one million.

 In the 1980s, Basters still controlled about 1.4 million hectares of farmland in this territory.
 In earlier times, requirements for farms were thought to be about 7,000 ha, but Basters claimed they could also survive with farms of 4,000 ha.
 Nonetheless, even by the 1930s they were having to find alternative forms of employment to support their population.
 In 1981, the Baster population was estimated to at about 25,181 by Hartmut Lang, according to his 1998 article on the Baster group.
 Requirements for viable farms suggest that Namibia could not achieve self-sufficiency for its expanding population through farming; land redistribution could not yield enough area for viable farms.